What is the Mission of DSPS?

 DSPS authorizes accommodations that provide students equal access to SAC courses.
 Accommodations modify how students complete common academic activities.
 An accommodation must be 'reasonable' which means:

-- It can't fundamentally change course requirements (tests, papers, or projects) or their level of difficulty
+- It can't fundamentally alter course requirements (tests, papers, or projects) or their level of difficulty

-- It can't eliminate courses/degree requirements (in very rare cases, DSPS may recommend course substitutions)
+- It can't waive courses/degree requirements (in very rare cases, DSPS may recommend course substitutions)

 How Does DSPS Support Students?